 The only existing federal statute that defines the term is found in the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, which was passed by congress, said Peard, who works with the Pioneer Valley Workers Center, a Northampton-based advocacy group that focuses on workers rights.

 So, more than 150 protesters stood on the front steps of the Federal Courthouse in Springfield on Feb.
 3 with signs in hand.
 “Jesus was a refugee,” one read and another, “We are all America.”
-Dusk was approaching as the rally began and frigid winds created rippling waves on the American flag that was raised high above the people, who protested Sarno’s refusal to meet with the authors of the letter.
+Dusk was approaching as the rally began and frigid winds created rippling waves on the American flag that was raised high above the people, who protested Sarno not having met with the authors of the letter.

 At the rally District One City Councilor Adam Gomez was critical of Sarno’s response.